Allocation Assist

 2010’s

 SEHA Virtual Hospital, the world’s largest virtual hospital, was established in 2022.
 The Virtual Hospital serves over 500,000 beneficiaries annually across 12 specialties and 35 subspecialties by connecting health facilities through telemedicine.
-The hospital leverages artificial intelligence, augmented reality and the internet of things to expand and enhance healthcare throughout Saudi Arabia, in line with Vision 2030.

 Saudi Arabia’s Health Sector Transformation Program is guiding continued development and restructuring of healthcare services, to ensure comprehensive, effective and integrated care for all.